parth-koshta/sparrow/README.md

-Sparrow service: written in Go
+Sparrow api: written in Go